-- · Biotechnology;
+- Biotechnology;

-- Advanced materials;
+- Raw materials processing;

 - Manufacturing technologies;

+- Human nutrition;

 - Information technologies;

-- · Water and soils;
+- Water and soils;

-- Plant pathology;
+- Plant diseases;

-- · Oceanography.
+- Space science and technology.

-In 1983-84, CSIRO had a budget of approximately \$378m.
+In 1984-85, CSIRO had a budget of approximately \$380m.
 About ninety per cent of CSIRO's funds comes directly from the Australian Government and trust funds concerned with various primary industries.